Disclosure: My trip was hosted by Visit Wichita. However, all opinions are my own.

 As you pull up, you’ll notice all sorts of metal sculptures peeking over the wooden fence.
 A large sign hanging under a wizard with glowing yellow eyes reads, “The Village: A Sanctuary City.”
 Once inside the gates, a smaller sign reads, “The sole purpose of The Village is to excite imagination and creativity that resides in some form within us all.”
 And does it ever!

 During my visit, I was lucky enough to meet Gary and get to chat with him a bit about his art.
-After being inspire by other steampunk-style art, he began creating these pieces in 2013.
+After being inspired by other steampunk-style art, he began creating these pieces in 2013.
 Gary told me that when he retired he needed something to do to keep himself busy.
 The types of sculptures and creations were new, but he had always been handy.
 Previously, Gary had worked remodeling homes.
 Now, his creations are a little more whimsical.

 Today, they’re towering on top of each other and spilling over the fence.
 Gary says he’s just about run out of room.
 But he’s still collecting salvage materials for future pieces.
 Gary lives across the street, and, conveniently, his neighbor is a junk hauler so he’s never short on materials to turn into his steampunk art.